madanyc/workfront-learn.en/help/workfront-proof/upload-proofs/other-types-of-digital-assets.md

 ---
 title: Upload a proof of a video
-description: Learn how to upload a video for proofing in [!DNL  ].
+description: Learn how to upload a video for proofing in [!DNL  Workfront].
 feature: Workfront Proof
 type: Article
 role: User